 How to Sanitize Your Studio

-- Use certified EPA disinfectant on all surfaces.
+- Use EPA-certified disinfectant on all surfaces.

-- Loud talking, singing or shouting transmits virus more rapidly and over greater distances.
+- Loud talking, singing or shouting transmits the virus more rapidly and over greater distances.
 Silence is golden.

 Stagestep Flooring Solutions Can Help You Prepare

 Many common cleaning supplies can harm your dance floor or make it slippery.
 Stagestep products are designed to do the job effectively and economically without causing harm to your Marley or wood floors.

 We have specially formulated our array of products to clean your floors without damaging them over time.